 Dash cams with a parking mode feature give the additional benefit of auto-activation and recording when a vehicle is parked up, meaning your vehicle is safe and protected even when you’re not in it.

 Innoo Tech Car Camera 1296P Review – Our Number 1

-The Inoo-Tech 1296P Full HD Night Vision Dash Cam (view on Amazon) is a stylish looking dash cam which has some brilliant features.
+The Inoo-Tech 1296P Full HD Night Vision Dash Cam (CHECK PRICE!) is a stylish looking dash cam which has some brilliant features.
 Let’s have a look at what it has to offer.

 The dash can supports 1296P FHD at 30ps which ensures vehicle number plates are clearly captured, even at long distances.
 The WDR function of the cam allows minor details to be recorded when it is dark, which makes driving safer.